MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-endswith-cs-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/12/2021
+ms.date: 09/19/2021
 ms.localizationpriority: high
 ---
 # !endswith_cs operator

-Filters a record set for terms that do not contain a matching case-insensitive ending string.
+Filters a record set for data that does not contain a case-insensitive ending string.

-Operators with an `_cs` suffix are case-sensitive.

-> [!NOTE]
-> Case-insensitive operators are currently supported only for ASCII-text.
-For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.

-The following table provides a comparison of the `endswith` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+The following table provides a comparison of the `endswith` operators:
-> [!NOTE]
-> The following abbreviations are used in the table below:
->
-> * RHS = right hand side of the expression
-> * LHS = left hand side of the expression

 |Operator   |Description   |Case-Sensitive  |Example (yields `true`)  |
 |-----------|--------------|----------------|-------------------------|